blankRick/PalworldServer/README.md

 - Then double-click to run the "sync_pull.bat" command once to sync with github remote repo
 - One time setup is done.

+## Steps to do before and after you play
-1. Before starting server do sync_pull.bat
+- Before starting server do sync_pull.bat
-2. After closing server do sync_push.bat
+- After closing server do sync_push.bat